rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 ### Additional Examples & Tips

-* For `secure-key-caching` & `sgx-orchestration-kubernetes` usecase following options can be provided during runtime in the playbook for providing the PCS server key
+* For `secure-key-caching` , `skc-no-orchestration` & `sgx-orchestration-kubernetes` usecase following options can be provided during runtime in the playbook for providing the PCS server key

   ```shell
    ansible-playbook <playbook-name> --extra-vars setup=<setup var from supported usecases> --extra-vars binaries_path=<path where built binaries are copied to> --extra-vars intel_provisioning_server_api_key=<pcs server key>